-From 2018 - 2020, my M.S. research focused on how tallgrass prairie restoration affects bumble bee abundance and species richness (# of species).
-We found large increases the number of bees and the number of species of bees when sites were planted with native prairie vegetation.
-This indicates that tallgrass prairie restoration may be an effective tool forbumble bee conservation.
+From 2018 - 2020, my M.Sc. research focused on how tallgrass prairie restoration affects bumble bee abundance and species diversity.
+We found that bumble bee abundance increased nearly 3x and diversity 2x when sites were seeded with native prairie plants.
+This work indicates that tallgrass prairie restoration may be an effective tool for bumble bee conservation.
+At the bottom of this page, check out the first of a series of publications from this collaboration!

-Since 2021, my research has been focused on 2 overarching questions: 1) Does tallgrass prairie restoration achieve the conservation goals of increasing and sustaining bumble bee populations? and 2) How does management of tallgrass prairie using prescribed fire impact bumble bee populations?
+Since 2021, my research has focused on two overarching questions: 1) Does tallgrass prairie restoration achieve the conservation goals of increasing and sustaining bumble bee populations? and 2) How does management of tallgrass prairie using prescribed fire impact bumble bee populations through food and nesting resources?

-Our previous work has demonstrated that bumble bee populations increase with tallgrass prairie restoration, but it is not known whether large increases in the number of bumble bees and number of species at tallgrass prairie restorations indicate true population growth or whether bees are being attracted from the surrounding landscape.
+Our previous work demonstrated that bumble bee populations increase with tallgrass prairie restoration, but it is not known whether large increases in the number of bumble bees and number of species at tallgrass prairie restorations represent population growth or whether bees are attracted from the surrounding landscape.

-I am answering these questions using a diverse set of methods across scientific fields.
-We are continuing to measure abundance and species richness, but are also measuring bumble bees at points throughout their life cycle to gather a more holistic understanding of the impacts of restoration and fire.
-Specifically, we measure population size using nest counts paired with a genetics approach for estimating the number of nests.
-We also measure additional population genetics measurements such as genetic diversity and intergenerational survival as indicators of population health.
+I am answering these questions using a inter-disciplinary methods.
+We have continued to measure abundance and species richness, but also measured bumble bees nests to gather a more holistic understanding of the impacts of restoration and fire on bumble bee population size.
+We also measured additional population genetics measurements including genetic diversity, male diploidy, and intergenerational survival as indicators of population health for several species.

 One of the first nests we found during my PhD research, in May 2021 in Madison, WI.